VMois/deku/README.md

 1. Learn C++ and it's advanced features.

-2. Learn low-level networking or simply - socket programming.
-That is why, for example, [boost](https://www.boost.org) libraries are not used.
+2. Learn low-level networking or simply - socket programming. ~~That is why, for example, [boost](https://www.boost.org) libraries are not used.~~.
+Change of mind happend.
+Because, reliable networking is very complex even for simple distributed application, I decided to use [ZeroMQ](https://zeromq.org).
+I am still working with sockets but in a little bit different way :)

 3. Learn the basics of distributed systems by implementing a simple one.